* For international graduate admissions, these requirements must be met as well as the requirements found below.

 International applicants who need a new or transfer I-20 must submit the following:

-- An International Student Financial Statement and Affidavit accompanied by a bank statement from their sponsor showing a minimum of $33,500
+- An International Student Financial Statement and Affidavit accompanied by a bank statement and a copy of your passport.

 - Students sponsored by an international organization or home government agency must include a letter of scholarship support specifying CSUF and your proposed degree and program of study